tengqm/kab/kab/kab/templates/static/label-selector.md

-## Field Selector
+## Label Selector

-When listing resources, the `fieldSelector` can be used to restrict the list of returned objects by their fields.
+When listing resources, the `labelSelector` can be used to restrict the list of returned objects by their labels.
 The default is to return everything.
 The accepted value is a comma-separated list of *terms*.
 Backslash-escaped commas are treated as data instead of delimiters, and included in the returned terms with the leading backslash perserved.
 Each *term* consists of a *key*, an